-Understanding dictatorship, 2014 is Germany's historic “commemorative year“.
-It is not only the 100th anniversary of the outbreak of the First World war, and the 75th anniversary of the outbreak of the Second World War, but also the 25th anniversary of possibly the most important event in recent German history: The fall of the Berlin Wall and the end of the division of Germany and Europe by the Iron Curtain.
+Understanding dictatorship, 2019 will be Germany's historic “commemorative year“.
+It is the 30th anniversary of possibly the most important event in recent German history: The fall of the Berlin Wall and the end of the division of Germany and Europe by the Iron Curtain.

 creating a better democracy